agungTuanany/docker-mastery-complete-toolset/chapter-5-container-lifetime-and-persistent-data-volumes/README.md

 <br/>

 When we open `localhost:8080` we can see we use default `index.html` Nginx file.
-The `index.thml` on `localhost:80` is custom one that wehave living in the [dockerfile-sample-2](./dockerfile-sample-2/index.html).
+The `index.thml` on `localhost:80` is custom one that we have living in the [dockerfile-sample-2](./dockerfile-sample-2/index.html).
 So already we can see that it **mapped** it correctly.